dgfitch/dittohead/README.md

 ## About

-We need a tool that is platform agnostic and secure for sending data to a locked-down final location that the user themselves may not have final read or write access to.
+We needed a platform-agnostic tool that can securely send data to a locked-down final location that the user themselves may not have final read or write access to.

-It needs to be a one-way file sync that does not destroy data.
+It is a one-way file sync that does not destroy data.

-If data is re-copied multiple times with the same path and name, all versions need to be conserved.
+If data is re-copied multiple times with the same path and name, all versions are conserved.

-We are going to use a two-step process of a copier client and a watcher daemon.
-It needs to be agnostic about the file structure on both sides.
+We use a two-step process of a copier client and a watcher daemon.
+It is relatively agnostic about the file structure on both sides.

-We are not planning to support simultaneous uploads from two machines to the same directory.
+We do not plan to support simultaneous uploads from two machines to the same directory.

 ------

+# Documentation

+## For data collectors

+### How to upload new files

+1. Launch dittohead.
+2. Select your study on the left.
+A preview of what files will be sent will display.
+3. A list of recent users will be filled in and you can select yourself or type in your account name.
+(This is your BI account.)
+4. Enter your password.
+5. Click copy.

+### How to hook up a new study

+1. Launch dittohead.
+2. Click **Add Study**.
+3. Fill in the study name.
+4. Click Browse by the local directory and choose where the local data files for this study are collected.
+5. Fill in the remote location.
+(Usually, /study/{NAME}/raw-data ?)
+6. Hit OK.
+You are now ready to upload data!

+### To change file locations for a study

+1. Launch dittohead.
+2. Select the study you want to edit
+2. Click **Edit Study**

+### Advanced editing

+The metadata for studies is stored locally in `studies.yaml` and can be edited directly there if needed.

-## Documentation
+## For study runners

-TODO

-We need documentation for data collectors so they know how to run the tool (even though it's *way easy*), and we need documentation for the study runners so they know *how it works.*
+Dittohead is simply a tool to take local files on collection machines and securely upload them to locked-down study locations that cannot be edited later.

+It operates by using the user's account credentials to copy files over SSH to a temporary location.
+Once it is done copying, it renames the temporary directory to notify the dittohead daemon that the sync is complete.

+At that point, the dittohead watcher daemon on the server fires a copy procedure that moves the files into the final destination in a secure manner, assuring that no previous files get overridden.

+The original user is notified by email when this process is complete, and additional users can be set per-study to be notified as well.

 ## Acknowledgements